What Causes A Receding Hair Line in Men

 Some medical conditions or their treatments can affect hair growth.

-• Thyroid Disorders: Your thyroid is found in the front of your neck and produces hormones that help regulate many of your body’s functions.
-Severe or untreated thyroid disorders, including hypothyroidism or hyperthyroidism, almost always have associated hair loss.
-Fortunately, once the condition is controlled, the hair typically regrows.11
+• Thyroid Disorders: Severe or untreated thyroid disorders, including hypothyroidism or hyperthyroidism are strongly linked to hair loss.
+Fortunately, once the condition is controlled, the hair typically regrows.

 • Autoimmune diseases: Alopecia areata is an autoimmune disease that causes your immune system to attack hair follicles, causing you to lose hair from your head, eyebrows, or eyelashes, and is triggered by other autoimmune diseases, such as psoriasis, vitiligo, and thyroid diseases.
-Studies also indicate that people with asthma, hay fever, and atopic dermatitis have a higher risk of alopecia areata.10
+Studies also indicate that people with asthma and atopic dermatitis have a higher risk of alopecia areata.

 • Antifungals